 It’s also where you’ll find The Baths.
 It’s a group of small tidal pools and volcanic rocks eroded over time by wind and water.

-Lastly, there’s the Valley, the main habitation area on this gorgeous island with its dense vegetation, lush landscape, and many other things to see and do here.
+Lastly, there’s the Valley, the main habitation area on this gorgeous island with its dense vegetation, lush landscape, and many other things to see and do.

-Tortola is the largest of the British Virgin Islands.
-It’s also popular for its beaches, dining, shopping, and sightseeing opportunities.
+Tortola is the largest of the British Virgin Islands and is famous for its beaches, dining, shopping, and sightseeing opportunities.
 If you’re into boating activities, Road Town is the place for you—it’s got everything from marinas to yacht clubs.
 The Sage Mountain National Park offers hiking trails and panoramic views in the island’s southwest region.

 Sage Mountain – If you are looking for a place to hike in the British Virgin Islands.
 The highest point is Mount Sage at 1,716 feet, with panoramic views of the surrounding islands.
 Several marked trails will take you up to the top of Mount Sage, but be careful, as some parts of these trails can be steep and slippery when it rains.
 This hike is excellent if you’re looking for something easy but still want a fantastic view!